MetaBorgCube/spoofax-jasmin/org.spoofax.lang.jasmin/trans/analysis/names/README.md

 `trans/JasminXT-Extra-PP-Rules.pp.str`.
 In these custom error messages, the use of HTML-like tags was found to be interpreted by the Eclipse IDE.
-Since no escaping is done by Spoofax, this is currently being done manually.
+Since no escaping is done by Spoofax, this is currently being done in `check.str`.